ericfull/video-frame-grabber/README.md

 * Play, pause, and scrub through the video
 * Copy the current frame straight to your clipboard
 * Save a frame as a JPG with a timestamp in the filename
-* All processing happens in your browser — nothing is uploaded anywhere
+* All processing happens in your browser, nothing is uploaded anywhere

 ## How to Run